wp-plugins/vine-master/readme.txt

 Vine Master let's you integrate the exciting Vine Videos into any wordpress website.
 Done with the usual TechGasp quality, Vine Master is easy to use, well documented, fast-loading, SEO ready and makes no use of Javascipt.
 Only for professional websites.

-Vine is twitter mobile app to create and share videos, but how to professionally show your videos in wordpress?
-Easy, Vine Master does all the work for you.

-You can proudly display your mobile phone videos inside your wordpress blog in any widget position or inside your pages and posts with our shortcode framework v2.
+Vine Master does all the work for you.
+You can proudly display your Vine videos in your wordpress blog in any widget position or inside your pages and posts with TechGasp Shortcode Framework.
 Have full control over Display Type (Simple or Postcard) and Display Size.

+Vine Master also includes an awesome Vine Video Feed Widget that automatically display your latest Vine Videos.

 That's not all, we also packed this great plugin with optional display of the Twitter Follow button to gather twitter followers and the Tweet button to make your website and videos "virulent".
 Watch those wordpress visits explode!

-Both the widget and the shortcode framework are fully mobile responsive, a must for any professional website.
+Both the widgets and the shortcode framework are fully mobile responsive, a must for any professional website.

 **Exciting Vine Videos for Wordpress**